 Research is the key to success.
-You want to find a reputable Chinese manufacturer but it’s tricky.
-You might think you’re communicating with a factory but your emails may be between a trading company or wholesaler.
-Both can add a margin to the cost of the product so you end up paying more than if you go direct to order from a factory.
+You want to find a reputable and reliable Chinese manufacturer but it’s tricky.
+You might think you’re communicating with a factory, but it's possible that you have actually been emailing a trading company or wholesaler.
+Both can add a margin to the cost of the product, so you could end up paying more than if you go direct-to-order from a factory.
 There’s also less control if you’re dealing with a third party.

 What is a Product Sourcing Agent?

-A Product Sourcing Agent is someone who does the legwork in finding the best manufacturer or supplier for products and services at the right price.
-The agent can leverage their relationship and the buying power of other clients.
-An agent will often make regular trips to China on behalf of clients to check out factories and meet with potential suppliers.
-A Product Sourcing Agent can save you a lot of time and money in the long run.
+Product sourcing plays an important role in making sure the process of obtaining goods, materials and/or services is as efficient and cost effective as it can be.
+A product sourcing agent is a party that does the legwork in finding the best manufacturer or supplier for products and services at the right price, whilst ensuring high-quality products, in exchange for a fee.
+Product sourcing agent fees are generally either payable as a flat fee or commission.
+Agents can leverage their relationship and the buying power of other clients, and will often make regular trips to China on behalf of clients to check out factories and meet with potential suppliers.
+A product sourcing agent can help save you a lot of time and money in the long run.

 The Importance of the Right Manufacturer

 Choosing a reputable manufacturer is time consuming and difficult, especially if you’re doing it all from Australia.
-A business owner won’t know if they are dealing direct with a factory or a middleman (trading company).
-If something goes wrong with the order, a supplier may stop communicating with the owner in Australia.
-The supplier is less likely to fix the problem because they have a limited relationship with the owner, while an agent may have multiple clients using the same factory.
+A business owner may not know if they are dealing direct with a factory or a trading company, which can make product sourcing riskier.
+In situations where something goes wrong with the order, suppliers may stop communicating with owners in Australia.
+The supplier is also less likely to fix the problem because they have a limited relationship with the owner, while an agent may have multiple clients using the same factory.
 The supplier is more likely to fix a problem to keep the relationship going with the agent.

 How Do You Get Goods From China?

-You might think you’re set once you find your ideal manufacturer but you’re only half-way there.
-You still need to get the goods from China to Australia and shipping isn’t easy.
-It takes time and experience to understand the paperwork, customs and duties and dealing with the shipping line.
+You might think you’re set once you find your ideal manufacturer, but you’re only halfway there.
+You still need to get the shipment from China to Australia, and the process isn't easy.
+It takes time and experience to understand the paperwork, customs and duties, and dealing with the shipping line.

-If it’s your first overseas order or you only order occasionally, the Australian Border Force recommends using a customs broker.
+If it’s the first time you are sourcing from China, or you only order occasionally, the Australian Border Force recommends using a customs broker.
 A broker/agent will take care of everything for you and reduce the chance of paying a penalty for a novice mistake.

 Know Your Incoterms®